-The Department of the Prime Minister and Cabinet, in the 2020 guide Trust in Government Data Use, notes that good data governance is required to ensure safe data practices.
-The document provides the following description of the key elements of good data governance, each of which are addressed in this Framework.
+Good data governance is required to ensure safe data practices.
+The Department of the Prime Minister and Cabinet (2020) Trust in Government Data Use provides the following description of the key elements of good data governance.
+These are addressed in this Framework.